Sir Arthur Pearson, 1st Baronet: Loss of eyesight and later life

 Beginning to lose his sight due to glaucoma despite a 1908 operation, Pearson was progressively forced from 1910 onwards to relinquish his newspaper interests; the Daily Express eventually passed, in November 1916, under the control of the Canadian–British tycoon Sir Max Aitken, later Lord Beaverbrook.

 Through the British and Foreign Blind Association, Pearson published his Pearson's Easy Dictionary in Braille form in 1912.
 Later completely blind, Pearson was made president of the National Institution for the Blind in 1914, raising its income from £8,000 to £360,000 in only eight years.
-On 29 January 1915, he founded The Blinded Soldiers and Sailors Care Committee (later renamed St Dunstan's and now known as Blind Veterans UK), for soldiers blinded by gas attack or trauma during the First World War.
+On 29 January 1915, he cofounded The Blinded Soldiers and Sailors Care Committee (later renamed St Dunstan's and now known as Blind Veterans UK), for soldiers blinded by gas attack or trauma during the First World War.
 Its goal, radical for the times, was to provide vocational training rather than charity for invalided servicemen, and thus to enable them to carry out independent and productive lives.
 Not only were blinded soldiers trained in work such as basket weaving or massage, but also in social skills such as dancing, braille reading or sports to give them back self-confidence.
 Upon releasing them, they were gifted little tokens of independence such as braille watches.
-This was especially important considering the fact that many blinded soldiers were young men, who would have to live with their disability for decades to come.

-Pearson's dedication to this work led to his receiving a baronetcy on 12 July 1916, whereupon he took the title Pearson, 1st Baronet of St Dunstan's, London.
+Pearson's dedication to this work led to his receiving a baronetcy on 12 July 1916, whereupon he took the title Sir Arthur Pearson, 1st Baronet of St Dunstan's, London.
 He received the GBE in 1917.

 Pearson was a close friend of the pioneer of the Scouting movement Baden-Powell, and supportive of his efforts in setting up the movement and publishing its magazine The Scout.
 When Pearson's scheme for publishing in Braille was faltering due to lack of funds, on 2 May 1914 Baden-Powell publicly requested that "all Scouts perform a 'good turn' for The Scout magazine publisher Mr C. Arthur Pearson, in order to raise money for his scheme of publishing literature in Braille for the blind."

 In 1919, Pearson wrote the book Victory Over Blindness: How it Was Won by the Men of St Dunstan's.
 He founded the Greater London Fund for the Blind in 1921, funded by the establishment of its annual 'Geranium Day' appeal.